Bw00d/sublime_learning/README.md

 ##Sublime Learning in Rails!

-###Epicodus bootcamp build anything you want eexercise
+###Epicodus bootcamp build anything you want exercise

 The objective of this exercise is to build an application that will help you practice Sublime Text 2 keyboard shortcuts.
 Some of the functionality is well beyond my abilities but I will approach it agilely and add complicated functionality as I figure it out.